All Episodes

 That's if the thing was agreed to and signed into law by President Bush.

-The stimulus plan will not stimulate, is the bottom line.
+The stimulus plan will not stimulate is the bottom line.

 The first of the 117 million checks won't be in the mail until late May.

-Uh uh some won't arrive until early August.
+Some won't arrive until early August.

 It's not meant to.

-No, you can't, you're not going to be able to go to the payday checker store and then get and get no.
+No, you can't, you're not going to be able to go to the payday checker store and then get and get, no, that's, I look at, what do I know?

-But I would think you have to have some proof that you're going to get the money, like a pay stub or something.
+Hell if I know, but I would think you have to have some proof that you're going to get the money, like a pay stub or something.

-Joined op-ed in the Wall Street Journal yesterday on the unbanked and how we need to get the unbanked banked.
+Clinton and Schwarzenegger joint op-ed in the Wall Street Journal yesterday on the unbanked and how we need to get the unbanked banked.

 Ernest Istook happened to be listening to this program yesterday.